aravindk2604/turtlebot3_blockly_wiki/docs/source/basicManeuvers.rst

 .. image:: ystatic/mv_frwd.png

-This block makes the TurtleBot3 move forward in three preset speed values - **SLOW**, **NORMAL** and **FAST**.
+This block makes the TurtleBot3 move forward in three preset speed values - **SLOW**, **NORMAL** and **FAST** for a desired amount of time in seconds.
 Behind this block there is a short piece of code in `Python <https://www.python.org/>`_ that talks to the robot from the Blockly web interface and commands it to move forward with one of the preset values as programmed by the user.
-The figure below shows how the block is dragged into the workspace and the preset speed values are changed.
+The figure below shows how the block is dragged into the workspace.
+The time and speed values are then changed.

 .. image:: ystatic/fwd_mv.gif